duanbing/WAVM/Gas.md

 call $add_gas_func
 ```

-And add_gas_func accept one parameter gas_counter which is the sum of all the instruction's gas cost in currerent basic block,
+And `add_gas_func`` accepts one parameter `gas_counter` to count all the instruction's gas cost in currerent basic block,

-declared as below:
+which is declared as below:
 ```
 type (;1;) (func (param i32 i32))
 (import "env" "_add_gas" (func (;0;) (type 1)))
 ```
+in wast file.

 Then, walk all the branch instructions ([block, if, else, loop, br, br_if, br_table, loop, return, end]) per defined funtion in wasm module,
 and insert metering instructions behind.

 ## Implementation

+Firstly we should figure out cycle costed by a instruction, and fill them in a gas cost table.
 Gas cost table had been referred to [ewasm project](https://github.com/ewasm/design/blob/master/determining_wasm_gas_costs.md), but swappable.
+we also can use [llvm::getInstructionCost](https://reviews.llvm.org/D37170?id=113616) to re-evaluate the cycles costed.

-Cost table support MVP only now.
+Cost table supports MVP only now.

-This works as below:
+This whole process run as below:

 ```
 insert add_gas function -> compile c/c++ to wasm -> insert metering instructions -> set gas limit -> run wasm module